RagnarB83/ash-documentation/docs/coordinate-input.rst

 *From XYZ-file in ASH database*

 ASH contains an internal database of some small molecules.
-These are XYZ-files that are present in the ASH repository (`ASH-code/databases/fragments directory<https://github.com/RagnarB83/ash/tree/master/databases/fragments>`_)
+These are XYZ-files that are present in the ASH repository ( see `ASH-code/databases/fragments directory <https://github.com/RagnarB83/ash/tree/master/databases/fragments>`_ )
-Examples of available files: h2o.xyz, nh3.xyz, n2.xyz, butane.xyz, glycine.xyz
+Examples of available files: h2o.xyz, nh3.xyz, n2.xyz, butane.xyz, glycine.xyz  etc.

-The coordinates in these files have been pre-optimized by some level of theory.
+The coordinates in these files have been pre-optimized by some level of theory and are reasonable but should obviously be re-optimized for any serious calculations.

 .. code-block:: python